grousewood-games/solforge/README.md

 - Best played on a desktop monitor with standard resolution (1080p non-retina) and a pointer device.
 - Tablet / retina _works_ but has some issues at the moment.
   - Tablet screen dimensions can be a poor fit for the layout.
+  - Touch controls to view card details are sub-par.
   - Feel free to log issues with your bad experiences; I'm limited with what devices I can test on.

+### Data Footprint

+The core application (game logic, backgrounds, UI elements) will weigh in around 12mb.
+Each card level will draw around 70kb.
+If an enthusiastic player views every level of every card, the total download will be around 105mb.

+Turning off the `Big Cards` option will shave 7mb off the core app, and 71mb from all the cards (an average of 50kb per card level).
+You won't see the art in full glory, but it will be respectful to your data plan.

+## Parental Guide

+### Violence

+The game has implied fantasy violence and death ("doing battle", "inflicting damage", creatures "being destroyed").
+Visually the cards just bump against each other.
+Some card art may depict violence in still form (e.g. creatures burning, inflicted with poison, having wounds).

+### Nudity

+The game artwork can contain scantily clad creatures of varying species and genders.
+I don't believe you can see any naughty bits in the raw, nor are there any depictions of naughty acts.

+### Scary Stuff

+The game art contains scary monsters.
+Very scary.
+Look out!

 ## Legal Stuff

 I've looked at the various licenses on github but I don't read lawyer well.
 My code is open, do with it as you please.
-That said, as outlined in the [credits](docs/faq.md#credits), a good portion of this is the intellectual property of others.
+That said, as outlined in the [credits](https://grousewood-games.github.io/solforge/docs/faq#credits), a good portion of this is the intellectual property of others.
 Trying to take anything from this repo and monetize it in any form is highly inadvisable.
 You might get a lunch date with a cease & desist.

 Use your noggin :brain:.
 Show respect :trophy:.